MediaMath/lambda-cron/README.md

 ## LambdaCron CLI

-**LambdaCron** providfe a CLI tool that allow to manage you cron tasks from you localhost, without needing to access to AWS console.
+**LambdaCron** provide a CLI tool that allow to manage your cron tasks from you localhost, no need to access to AWS console.

 Also it allows to run multiple environments with different settings.
 As many environments as desired can be set up.

 ### Settings

-Custom settings from environments are set in a YAML file located in user home and called **~/.lambda-cron.yml**.
+Custom settings for environments are set in a YAML file located in user home, it must be
+called: **~/.lambda-cron.yml**.

 There are 3 levels of preferences for settings:

 * Environment: Custom values for an specific environment.
 * Global: Custom values that will have effect to all environments created.
-* Default: Default value for options in case no custom values are specified (by environment or globally)
+* Default: Default values in case no custom values are specified (by environment or globally)

 Highest level of preference is *Environment*, followed by *Global* and finally *Default*.
 Each option in the settings can set the value from different levels.
 Higher level of preference overwrite lower levels.

 Settings are saved in a YAML file.
-Each environment is defined with a root key the YAML as the global settings with the key *global*.
+Each environment is defined with a root key in the YAML, global settings are identified with the key *global*.

-Following are the available options:
+Options available:

 #### bucket